-This FAQ was started by ILPI in 1995 after readers of our most popular web page, Where to Find MSDS's on the Internet, began asking us for help.
-By March of 2001, the FAQ has grown so long that we decided to subdivide the FAQ into several sections to make it more readable.
+This FAQ (list of Frequently Asked Questions) was started by ILPI in 1995 after readers of our most popular web page, Where to Find MSDS's on the Internet, began asking us for help.
+By March of 2001, the FAQ had grown so long that we decided to subdivide the FAQ into several sections to make it more readable.

-Each section is a fairly broad category, so there is bound to be some overlap between the sections.
+Each section of this FAQ is a fairly broad category, so there is bound to be some overlap between the sections.
 If you still can't find an answer to your question after reading through the various sections, see the last question under Miscellaneous.

 Table of Contents

 - What are Material Safety Data Sheets and Safety Data Sheets (MSDS and SDS)?

 - Who are (M)SDS's for?